jamesplease/fade-dropdown-menu/README.md

 This will function on IE6+, but there are display issues.

-Firstly, none of the transitions work in Internet Explorer, up to IE9 (which does support transitions of any sort.
-This isn't unique to this dropdown).
+Firstly, none of the transitions work in Internet Explorer, up to IE9 (remember, IE doesn't yet support transitions of any sort.
+This incompatibility isn't unique to this dropdown).

-Secondly, he CSS3 arrows will display in IE8+ as long as you declare a doctype (which you should always do, anyway).
-If you remove the CSS arrows, it will otherwise display properly in IE6+ (aside from the transitions).
+Secondly, the CSS3 arrows will display in IE8+ so long as you declare a doctype (which you should always do, anyway).
+If you remove the CSS arrows, it will otherwise display correctly in IE6+ (aside from the transitions).

 Enjoy!